smallwat3r/shhh/README.md

 Notes:
 * Passphrases needs min.
 5 chars, 1 number and 1 uppercase.
 * Max number of days to keep a secret alive is 7.
+* Max number of characters for the secret is 150.

 **Example**